MiniProfiler/rack-mini-profiler/README.md

 Note:

-Out-of-the-box we will initialize the `autorization_mode` to `:whitelist` in production.
+Out-of-the-box we will initialize the `authorization_mode` to `:whitelist` in production.
 However, in some cases we may not be able to do it:

 - If you are running in development or test we will not enable whitelist mode
 - If you use `require: false` on rack_mini_profiler we are unlikely to be able to run the railtie